VenkataPrasad97/Big-data2.0/Python Mega assignment.md

 print(out)

 Q31.
 How can you delete entire string at once?
+Just re-assign '' to the string varible.

 Q32.
 What is escape sequence?
+An escape sequence is a combination of characters that has a meaning other than the literal characters contained therein.
+Also to insert characters that are illegal in a string, use an escape character.
+An escape character is a backslash \ followed by the character you want to insert.

 Q33.
 How can you print the below string?

 'iNeuron's Big Data Course'
+Code:
+print("'iNeuron's Big Data Course'")

 Q34.
 What is a list in Python?

+A list can be defined as a collection of values or items of different data types.
+The items in the list are separated with the comma (,) and enclosed with the square brackets [].
+Python lists are mutable type its mean we can modify its element after it created.

 Q35.
 How can you create a list in Python?
+List is created by placing the values inside the [] and seperate elements by comma (,).

 Q36.
 How can we access the elements in a list?
+Index number is used to access the elements in a list.

 Q37.
-Write a code to access the word "iNeuron" from the given list.
+Write a code to access the word "iNeuron" from the given list. lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]

+Code:
 lst = [1,2,3,"Hi",[45,54, "iNeuron"], "Big Data"]
+print(lst[4][2])

 Q38.
 Take a list as an input from the user and find the length of the list.
+Code:
+a=input()
+print(len(a))

 Q39.
-Add the word "Big" in the 3rd index of the given list.
+Add the word "Big" in the 3rd index of the given list. lst = ["Welcome", "to", "Data", "course"]
+Code:

-lst = ["Welcome", "to", "Data", "course"]
+lst = ["Welcome", "to", "Data", "course"] lst.insert(2,"Big") print(lst)
 Q40.
 What is a tuple?
 How is it different from list?
+Tuples are used to store multiple items in a single variable.
+A tuple is a collection which is ordered and unchangeable.
+Difference between tuples and lists is that tuples are immutable as opposed to lists which are mutable.

 Q41.
 How can you create a tuple in Python?
+Tuple is created by placing the values inside the () and seperate elements by comma (,).

 Q42.
 Create a tuple and try to add your name in the tuple.
 Are you able to do it?
 Support your answer with reason.